About the course

 A scientific calculator or a basic graphing calculator is required for this course.
 A scientific calculator costs approximately $10; it has buttons that say ln, log, sin, cos, etc and does not have the ability to graph.
 Graphing calculators are more expensive at approximately $45-$100, but you will be required to have one in the next applied course MTH 131.
 If you intend to take that course in one of the coming semesters, it is recommended to make the investment to obtain one now and get comfortable with using it (if you are not already).

 Graphing calculators capable of symbolic calculations, those utilizing a computer algebra system and those that connect to the internet are not allowed on quizzes, exams and during teamwork in class for obvoius reasons.
-They are not allowed neither in MTH 103 nor in MTH 131.
+They are

 Here is a list of common graphing calculators that are acceptable in this course and in MTH 131 and those which are not allowed: Graphing calculators that are allowed and those which are not.
 In case of doubts, consult your instructor.